 For your convenience, all the keywords will be sorted into groups by search topic (see the menu on the left-hand side in the image below).
 In this article, we will be targeting high-volume ‘realistic’ keywords that could potentially take you to the top of the search results, so it is a good idea to sort all the groups by volume:

 The volume of keywords in your article’s title, headings and paragraphs should descend accordingly.
-Keywords with the highest volume should be in your title, keywords with average volume should be in your headings, and those with the least volume could be used in your paragraphs.
+As part of your keyword strategy, keywords with the highest volume should be in your title, keywords with average volume should be in your headings, and those with the least volume could be used in your paragraphs.

 As you skim through your list, click the ‘+’ button next to the keywords you like the most to send them to Keyword Analyzer - a kind of a keyword repository where you will be able to study your keywords more thoroughly.